karinje/message-ai/README.md

 ## Setup
 1. Install Xcode 16.x
 2. Clone this repository
-3. Open `MessageAI.xcodeproj` in Xcode
+3. Open `Weftly.xcodeproj` in Xcode
 4. Add your `GoogleService-Info.plist` file to the project
 5. Build and run